TAI-EPAM/TAI-Code-Style/README.md

 * fk_suitCase_case - prefix, table with foreign key, table with referenced column
 * idx_suitCase_id - prefix, table with index, indexed column

+## DTO naming convention

+EntityName + action + "DTO" where action is one of CRUD operations (Create, Read, Update, Delete).
+If action is non-crud operation, try to express action in CRUD way. i.e. instead of /updateUserRole use /updateUser with new role passed as parameter.

+DTO would be named "UserUpdateDTO",
+"UserCreateDTO", "UserReadDTO" (UserDeleteDTO might be only necessary when passing additional parameters i.e. reason).
+And for non-crud operations (if any) "UserRefreshDTO" (action here is as an example Refresh )

 ## Useful links

 * Where to find raw xml code style file: https://raw.githubusercontent.com/TAI-EPAM/TAI-Code-Style/master/intellij-java-tai-style.xml